MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/business/validate-settings-on-android-or-ios.md

 3. Acesse o Outlook no dispositivo Android novamente.

-4. Você será solicitado a inserir seu PIN antes de poder acessar o Outlook novamente.
+4. You'll be prompted to enter your PIN before you can access Outlook again.

 ### <a name="validate-protect-work-files-with-encryption"></a>Validar Proteger arquivos de trabalho com criptografia